 The Forest and Watershed Restoration Act (FAWRA) was created by House Bill 266 and signed into law by Governor Michelle Lujan Grisham on March 15, 2019.
-FAWRA allocates funding annually to the Energy, Minerals and Natural Resources Department, Forestry Division (New Mexico State Forestry) for the purpose of restoring forests and watersheds in the state of New Mexico and establishes a Forest and Watershed Advisory Board to evaluate and recommend projects.
-When projects have been selected and approved, New Mexico State Forestry will administer, implement, and report on the projects.
+FAWRA allocates funding annually to the Energy, Minerals and Natural Resources Department, Forestry Division with the purpose of restoring forests and watersheds in the state of New Mexico and establishes a Forest and Watershed Advisory Board to evaluate and recommend projects.
+When projects have been selected and approved, the New Mexico Forestry Division will administer, implement, and report on the projects.